 Care: Plant in full sun and well-drained soil.
 Night gladiolus doesn’t need much water.
 Allow it plenty of space to grow.

-Blooms: White or yellow flowers
+Blooms: White or yellow

 Fragrance: Scent has hint of spice